dersimn/mqtt-smarthome-webui/README.md

 Provide a file `data.yaml` with the page structure you want to offer, see [example](https://github.com/dersimn/mqtt-smarthome-webui/blob/master/www/data.yaml) for reference.

-This image can proxy-pass the Websocket connection from your MQTT broker, by setting the env variable `MQTT_HOST`.
+This image can proxy-pass the Websocket connection from your MQTT broker, by setting the env variable `WS_PROXY`.
 You have to enable Websockets on your broker.
 The Docker Image [toke/mosquitto](https://hub.docker.com/r/toke/mosquitto) for e.g. has it already enabled by default on [port 9001](https://github.com/toke/docker-mosquitto/blob/8aa0a74b444fb2377fcd4a43ac85a257aef51176/config/conf.d/websockets.conf#L1), where the official Docker Image [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto) need to be configured first.

     docker run -d --restart=always \
         -v $(pwd)/yourconfig.yaml:/www/data.yaml:ro \
-        -e "MQTT_HOST=10.1.1.50:9001" \
+        -e "WS_PROXY=10.1.1.50:9001" \
         -p 80:80 \
         dersimn/mqtt-smarthome-webui